gcallah/hambone/chaps/chap2.md

 ## 1.

+Camellia Branch left her apartment on Carolina Highway and walked down to City Hall Street, and then turned west until she reached South Dogwood Avenue.
+She walked half a block north on that street before turning west again on Butler Street, and then she proceed three blocks to reach her father's bungalow.

-Winthrop Branch was sitting in his rocking chair on the front porch of his house.
-It was a small bungalow on Butler Street.
-The front yard contained a very large live oak, and the shade it cast made the lawn beneath it scruffy, and in places the sandy soil was visible.
+Her father, Winthrop, was sitting in his rocking chair on the front porch of that house. his front yard contained a very large live oak, and the shade it cast made the lawn beneath it scruffy, and in bare spots the sandy soil of the yard was visible.
 As he rocked he saw Camellia walking up the street.
 When she stepped up onto the porch, Winhtrop could see she was agitated.

 "Daddy, I gotta tell you about what just happened."

 "Sit yourself down and tell me what wrong."

 "Hampton, he show up at my apartment round six this morning.
 He look terrible.
-His eyes all bloodshot, his shirt button up all wrong, his shoes weren't tied, and he didn't even have no jacket on, despite the cold."
+His eyes all bloodshot, his shirt button up all wrong, his shoes weren't tied, and he didn't even have no jacket on, even though it was so cold."

 "Say what?"